A Simple Idea for Families Scott Pauley

 A good home is not just about where we dwell.
 It is about the Word of God dwelling in us!

 Are the Scriptures prominent in your conversations?
-Is the Bible used in your home?
+Do you use the Bible in your home?
 Does the Word of God have its rightful place at your house?

 A verse a day won’t keep the devil away…but it will help you be more prepared when he comes!
 Arm yourself, your spouse, and your children with “the sword of the Spirit, which is the word of God” (Ephesians 6:17).